vmware-tanzu/velero/docs/cli-reference/ark_restic_init-repository.md

 ## ark restic init-repository

-create an encryption key for a restic repository
+initialize a restic repository for a specified namespace

 ### Synopsis

-create an encryption key for a restic repository
+initialize a restic repository for a specified namespace

 ```
-ark restic init-repository [flags]
+ark restic init-repository NAMESPACE [flags]
 ```

 ### Options